-MICHAEL FOMENKO'S room was a bare little salon on the third floor of an overgrown Moscow tenement-house, let out in flats and apartments after the Parisian fashion.
-The furniture was scanty and bourgeois in character-a round table in the middle, a spare sofa, a few chairs with the inevitable Samovar, made up its chief contents.
-On one side stood a desk with locked drawers and little pigeon-holes.
-On the other a door led into a cupboard in the wall, or, rather, in the partition which separated the room from the adjoining salon.
+MICHAEL FOMENKO'S room was a bare little salon on the third-floor of an overgrown Moscow tenement-house, let out in flats and apartments after the Parisian fashion.
+The furniture was scanty and bourgeois in character-a round table in the middle, a square sofa, a few chairs, with the inevitable samovar, made up its chief contents.
+On one side stood a desk, with locked drawers and little pigeon-holes.
+On the other, a door led into a cupboard in the wall, or, rather, in the partition which separated the room from the adjoining salon.

 This adjoining salon, as it happened, had been occupied for some days by the gentlemanly person who knew Nikita.

-As Mr. Hayward entered and cast a glance round the apartment, he saw at once that Fomenko was greatly perturbed at his arrival.
-His now acquaintance-for they had known one another hitherto on paper only-was an earnest-looking young man of twenty-five or thereabouts, substituted by Mr. Hayward as one of Owen's "trustees," after the death of Dimitri Ogareff, in 1887.
-He was tall and fair, a journalist by VII.
+As Mr. Hayward entered, and cast a glance round the